murat-ti/WeatherAppFlutter/README.md

 Weather Application on Flutter

-OpenWeather account:
+OpenWeather account:<br />
-username: cepevoy766@xeiex.com
+username: cepevoy766@xeiex.com<br />
-password: cepevoy:cepevoy766
+password: cepevoy:cepevoy766<br />
-api: 7542f68142d6be5f7b70b36ba8bd799c
+api: 7542f68142d6be5f7b70b36ba8bd799c<br />
-Kiev = Latitude and longitude coordinates are: 50.450001, 30.523333.
+Kiev = Latitude and longitude coordinates are: 50.450001, 30.523333<br />

 ## Getting Started

-What was done:
+What was done:<br />
-    1. Create separate package for OpenWeatherMap api
+    1. Create separate package for OpenWeatherMap api<br />
-    2. Create separate package repository for OpenWeatherMap (if we want to change api)
+    2. Create separate package repository for OpenWeatherMap (if we want to change api)<br />
-    3. Use MVVM architecture with bloc_pattern
+    3. Use MVVM architecture with bloc_pattern<br />
-    4. Find user location with gps or use default coordinates (Kiev)
+    4. Find user location with gps or use default coordinates (Kiev)<br />
-    5. Translation (Ru and En)
+    5. Translation (Ru and En)<br />
-    6. Get daily and hourly weather from api
+    6. Get daily and hourly weather from api<br />
-    7. Splash screen
+    7. Splash screen<br />

-What could have been done better:
+What could have been done better:<br />
-    1. Save api data in local db and use when network problem (Hive)
+    1. Save api data in local db and use when network problem (Hive)<br />

 Technical task on Russian for Weather App